 She spent almost ten years working for The California Wellness Foundation as a Special Projects Director and then Director of Public Policy where she focused on increasing access to health care in low-income communities and educating the philanthropic sector about public policy grantmaking.
 She was the advocate and then Executive Director for California Common Cause where she ran two successful statewide initiative campaigns on campaign finance and ethics reforms.
 She began her public policy career as a lobbyist for the California Children’s Lobby.
 She has a master’s degree in educational administration from The University of Chicago.
 Find Ruth on LinkedIn.

 Dr. Raphael J. Sonenshein is the Executive Director of The John Randolph Haynes and Dora Haynes Foundation.
-Formerly, he served as the Executive Director of the Pat Brown Institute for Public Affairs at CSU Los Angeles.
-Previously, he was Chair of the Division of Politics, Administration, and Justice at CSU Fullerton.
+Formerly, he served as the Executive Director of the Pat Brown Institute for Public Affairs at CSU Los Angeles, as well as the Chair of the Division of Politics, Administration, and Justice at CSU Fullerton.
 He received his BA from Princeton and his MA and PhD from Yale.
 He is the author of three books on Los Angeles politics and government.
 Dr. Sonenshein served as Executive Director of the Los Angeles (Appointed) Charter Reform Commission.
 He served as Executive Director of the Los Angeles Neighborhood Council Review Commission.